dtcenter/MET/met/docs/Users_Guide/README_TC.rst

 **landfall, landfall_beg, landfall_end**

-Specify whether only those track points occurring near landfall should be retained, and define the landfall retention window as a timestring in HH[MMSS] format (or as an integer number of seconds) offset from the landfall time.
+Specify whether only those track points occurring near landfall should be retained, and define the landfall retention window as a time string in HH[MMSS] format (or as an integer number of seconds) offset from the landfall time.
 Landfall is defined as the last BDECK track point before the distance to land switches from positive to 0 or negative.